Regional Growth Strategy

 Regional Growth Strategy Mapping

 The RGS Settlement Area Mapping identifies the settlement types and provides the spatial context for growth management strategies.
-The purpose of this mapping within the RGS is to guide the land use and community planning processes by defining the long-term urban boundaries where they are known and assisting in delineating the defined non-settlement areas within the region.
+The purpose of this mapping within the RGS is to guide land use and community planning processes by defining long-term urban boundaries where known and assisting in delineating non-settlement areas within the region.
 As such, there are two main settlement types – Settlement Areas (Urban and Non-Urban) and Non-Settlement Areas.
-Land use designations fall into these settlement types, as outlined below, and have been mapped to assist the implementation of Goal 1 of the RGS.
+Land use designations fall into these settlement types, as outlined below, and have been mapped to assist in implementing Goal 1 of the RGS.
 These include:

 Settlement Areas